HomePage Path

 Street Map

-Holt Castle is located in the village centre, follow signpost from Castle Street, to the west bank of the River Dee.
+Holt Castle is located in the village centre, off Castle Street, on the west bank of the River Dee.
 10 miles south of Chester, on the A483-B5102.

 The site is owned by Wrexham County Borough Museum and is freely accessible in daylight hours.